-- enrolling a child at South Morang Preschool Association - the orientation of new families and children into South Morang Preschool Association - ensuring compliance with Victorian and national legislation, including disability discrimination, anti-discrimination, human rights laws, No Jab No Play and Department of Education and Training [DET] Kindergarten Funding Guide. - ensuring access to participation, especially for vulnerable and disadvantaged children - ensuring early entry applicants (this includes children younger than three years and children younger than four years old on 30 April in the year they will attend kindergarten) are given equitable access to enrolment. - adhering to the DET's priority of access requirements for both three and four-year-old children
+- enrolling a child at South Morang Preschool Association - the orientation of new families and children into Mill Park Lakes, Reid St, Riverside or Stables. - ensuring compliance with Victorian and national legislation, including disability discrimination, anti-discrimination, human rights laws, No Jab No Play and Department of Education [DE] Kindergarten Funding Guide. - ensuring access to participation, especially for vulnerable and disadvantaged children - ensuring early entry applicants (this includes children younger than three years and children younger than four years old on 30 April in the year they will attend kindergarten) are given equitable access to enrolment. - adhering to DE's priority of access requirements for both three and four-year-old children